ariaandika/proxy-connection/readme.md

 go, the easiest reverse proxy server and tls rust, backend that support HTTP/2.0 via actix bun, backend with only HTTP/1.1

+## Result

+- Go can serve HTTP/2 with bun that only support HTTP/1.1

+note that in go were not using `httputil.NewSingleHostReverseProxy`, but use `&ReverseProxy` struct instead